kumc-bmi/naaccr-tumor-data/README.md

-# NAACCR Tumor Registry v18 Data in i2b2 etc. (WIP)
+# NAACCR Tumor Registry v18 Data in i2b2 etc.

 The [NAACCR_ETL][gpc] process used at KUMC and other GPC sites to load tumor registry data into [i2b2][] is **outdated by version 18** of the